Home Latest PDF of FAR: CPA Financial Accounting and Reporting

 Skill levels at which tasks are tested

-Reference materials that support the demo task statements
+Reference materials that support the sample task statements

 Number of item types you must complete (multiple-choice questions, task-based simulations and written communication tasks)